 NHS Knee Injury

-Suffered a knee injury?
+Suffered a knee injury on the likes of wet flooring?
 Take a look at the NHS website to learn more.

 Do I get paid if I get injured at work?

-If you happen to be injured at work, you may require to take time off from work to recover.
+If you happen to be injured at work, you may require time off from work to recover.
 During this time, your employer is not lawfully obligated to pay you sick pay.
 However, if your employer’s negligent actions were the cause of the incident, then you could have grounds to make a claim.
-Within your claim, you could claim for any damages or expenses suffered as a result of negligence.
+Within your claim, specialist solicitors could help you claim for any damages or expenses suffered as a result of negligence.